 But, you don’t get regular paychecks with an irregular income.

-When you’re in control of your income, you have to learn how to manage it.
+When you’re in control of your income, you have to learn how to budget and manage it.
 Otherwise, this irregular income thing will never work.

 The trick is to break down your annual income into bite-sized goals.